hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 ### Manage Policies

-Allows members to create, edit, and delete the organization's Sentinel policies and override soft-mandatory policy checks.
+Allows members to create, edit, and delete the organization's Sentinel policies.

 This permission implicitly gives permission to read runs on all workspaces, which is necessary to set enforcement of [policy sets](../sentinel/manage-policies.html).

+### Manage Policy Overrides

+Allows members to override soft-mandatory policy checks.

+This permission implicitly gives permission to read runs on all workspaces, which is necessary to override policy checks.

 ### Manage Workspaces